 BlackBerry’s Privacy Shade

 Privacy Shade lets you adjust the transparency of the filter to suit the surroundings.
-Another feature is quick access to Privacy Shade in four ways:
+Another feature is quick access to Privacy Shade in several ways:

-- If you are using a BlackBerry device with a Convenience Key, you can assign BlackBerry Privacy Shade to the Convenience Key.
+For BlackBerry devices with a Convenience Key, you can assign BlackBerry Privacy Shade to the Convenience Key.

-- If you are using a BlackBerry device that supports Swipe Shortcuts, you make BlackBerry Privacy Shade one of your shortcuts.
+If your BlackBerry device supports Swipe Shortcuts, you can make BlackBerry Privacy Shade one of your shortcuts.

 Privacy Shade not only adds to BlackBerry’s privacy and security story, it becomes a daily reminder of BlackBerry’s core: securing data with software, whether personal or enterprise.